 - Final approval of what production will look like

-And that means the company financing the development of the product is facing a gap they have to jump over.
+And that means the company financing the development and manufacturing of the new product is facing a gap they have to jump over.
 It is never an easy decision.

 In some cases, the buyer feels desperate.
 Here is how a company summed it up: